 Parent Management Training—Oregon model (PMTO) provides the tools parents need to improve their child’s behavior and to address specific family challenges.
 PMTO is an evidence-based practice that recognizes the vital role parents play as the primary change agents within their families.

-In the program, a clinician meets with a child’s parents or caregivers for 10 to 14 sessions and covers 5 core concepts:
+In the program, a specialist meets with a child’s parents or caregivers for 10 to 14 sessions and covers 5 core concepts:

 - Limit Setting